pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/scripts/README.md

 ***
-## Workflow
-### Usage Notes
+## Workflow and Usage Notes
-- Drag a copy of your data folder to the main repository folder (the console will ask you to type your data folder's name once execution starts).
+<ins>Step 1</ins>.
+Drag your mass spectrometry data to the main repository folder.
+Make sure:
-- If manually executing the scripts, do so in numerical order to ensure correct workflow.
-- The cleaning scripts (<ins>cleaning_1_python.py</ins> and <ins>cleaning_2_R.R</ins>) are optional and can be used to optimize code.
-Ensure all dependencies are installed before running the scripts.

-### Analysis steps
-**1. Data Processing:** Run <ins>1_ptm_detection.py</ins> to process raw proteomics data
+    - your files are in .csv format, and contain the following columns:  **'Peptide', "Accession"** and **"PTM"**
-- The script will prompt for the folder name containing your data
+    - the folder containing your data has no spaces in its name
-- This folder should be located in the main repository directory
-- *Note: When running this script in an IDE environment (like PyCharm, VSCode, etc.), you may be prompted to provide the absolute path to the repository, as automatic directory detection may not work properly in IDEs*

-**2. Boxplots and Hypothesis Testing:** Run <ins>2_hyptest_n_boxplots.R</ins> to perform statistical analysis
-- This script generates statistical tests (Kruskal-Wallis and Dunn's test)
-- Creates boxplots with automatically adjusted y-axes
-- Exports statistical test results as dataframes

-**3. Glycosylation Proportions Visualization:** Run <ins>3_sector_diagrams.R</ins> to visualize proportional data
-- Creates pie charts showing glycosylation distribution across techniques
-- Generates both plain and annotated versions

-### Execution Options
-You can run the analysis using one of the following methods:

-#### <ins>Option 1: Complete Pipeline (Recommended)</ins>
-Run the entire analysis sequence with a single bash command:
+<ins>2</ins>.
+Execute the numbered scripts inside the <ins>scripts/</ins> folder.
+You can do it:
+    - **Automatically (recommended)**: if you are familiar with bash command line, then execute
 ```{bash}
 # Navigate to the repository directory
 cd /path/to/repository